daniromero2000/BaseModulesOrigin/readme.md

 1. Run php artisan module:enable Companies.
 2. Run php artisan vendor:publish and publish the module content.
+3. In the config folder is a new file called companies... copy the content of this file into the laratrust file and into the specific places.

+##### g. setting up Companies module:

+1. Run php artisan module:enable Customers.
+2. Run php artisan vendor:publish and publish the module content.

+##### h. setting up Ecommerce module:

+1. Run php artisan module:enable Ecommerce.
+2. Run php artisan vendor:publish and publish the module content.

 ##### a.
 Download zip from the link below: